Skip to content

 The Settings menu(s) is where the whole CyberGhost experience crumbles.
 Its features are scattered across three different menus – Privacy settings, Smart rules, and General.
 In Privacy settings, you’ll find an ad-blocker, kill switch, and DNS leak prevention.

-To be honest, first-time users will have a hard time getting accustomed to this app on desktop platforms.
-I’m glad that their mobile app is much simpler, but as far as the desktop app goes, I think it needs a severe overhaul.
+We’re glad that their mobile app is much simpler, but as far as its desktop app goes, it needs an overhaul.

 Visit CyberGhost